MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 > These go straight into your iptables.
 Be it, on your firewall, edge gateway, router, proxy, transparent bridge, etc.

-- **NOT** `DNS blocklists`, [DNS](https://github.com/hagezi/dns-blocklists) [Blocklists](https://oisd.nl) with dns123names456in789them.net
+- **NOT** DNS blocklists, [DNS](https://github.com/hagezi/dns-blocklists) [Blocklists](https://oisd.nl) have dns123names456in789them.net

-> DNS Blocklists are the kind that you might use with your PiHole, pfBlockerNG, Squid, AdGuard Home, Power DNS, etc.
+> DNS Blocklists are the kind that you might use with your PiHole, pfBlockerNG, Squid, AdGuard, Power DNS, etc.

 * * *